itfarrier/itfarrier.github.io/src/pages/blog/2021-08-01-in-the-wake-of-the-onliner/index.en.md

 ![And worse.](IMG_1411.JPG)

 The first point of the way was the ‘Holy Krinitsy’.
-I have already traveled here on a bike (where I made figure-eight on the back wheel and bent the derailleur hanger) but the trip was much nicer on the car ~~whoever doubted~~.
+I have already traveled here on a bike (where I made figure‐eight on the back wheel and bent the derailleur hanger) but the trip was much nicer on the car ~~whoever doubted~~.
 It is quiet, calm in the krinitsy, but everything is spoiled by human garbage and fallen trees that blocked the trail.
 The water tastes like iron.